Skilled Employment Immigration

 In order to verify the equivalence of their foreign professional qualification, persons seeking recognition must contact the competent authority for their profession.

 According to the BQFG – Vocational Qualification Assessment Act, the chambers of commerce are generally responsible for checking the equivalence of training occupations in the dual system.
 In the case of regulated occupations – i.e. occupations such as doctor or nurse, for which access to the occupation is controlled by the state – responsibility is based on the relevant specialist law and the provisions of the federal states.
+If no documents are available for an equivalence test, an aptitude test can be applied for.
+The procedure applies primarily to non-regulated professions.

 Read more